MoonPoet/xaprb-src/content/blog/2008/how-to-select-the-nth-greatestleastfirstlast-row-in-sql.md

 For convenience so it's easier to see how they are ordered, I've just ordered the fruits alphabetically and given them unique prices.

-The desired results -- second-cheapest prices for each fruit -- are as follows:
+The desired results---second-cheapest prices for each fruit---are as follows:

 ```
 +--------+-----------------+